postmanlabs/labs-docs/src/pages/docs/administration/audit-logs.md

 <img alt="Team menu with audit logs selected" src="https://assets.postman.com/postman-docs/menu-select-audit-logs-v9.13.0.jpg" width="300px"/>

-Audit logs provide information about actions taken by members of your team.
+Audit logs offer information about actions taken by members of your team.
 Each event includes the user, the user's email address, the event name and a description of the event, the user's IP address, and the date and time of the action, including the user's timezone.

 <img alt="Audit logs dashboard" src="https://assets.postman.com/postman-docs/audit-logs-dashboard-v9.jpg" width="1000px"/>